jamesplease/react-request/README.md

 ### Getting Started

-Here's a simple example of using React Request.
+Here's a quick look at what using React Request is like:

 ```js
 import { Fetch } from 'react-request';